 Just a few small notes.
 First, probably doesn’t matter, but I am always interested when I see Merl’s name first-billed.
 A nice project would be to go back and measure the frequency with which one or the other was listed first.
 I’d bet it was at least 80-20 Jerry, for the obvious reasons.
 Second, the address given on the handbill, 79 Homer Avenue, is incorrect: according to Corry, it’s 79 Homer Lane.
 Note to Corry: Google Earth returns a search on “79 Homer Lane, Palo Alto, CA” with “79 Homer Lane, Menlo Park, CA, 94025”).
 Is that the same place on earth as where Homer’s Warehouse stood?

-Note that these shows has been discussed a fair amount at Workingman's Tracker (that was 5/4; see also 5/5/73, and that it appears George Tickner is the second guitarist present.
+Note that these shows have been discussed a fair amount at Workingman's Tracker (that was 5/4; see also 5/5/73, and that it appears George Tickner is the second guitarist present.

 3. JGMS: October 20, 1973, Fieldhouse, University of Iowa, Iowa City, IA (UPDATE: DID NOT HAPPEN)